New Care Covid19 information July 2022.

 In addition to the new visiting process all of our homes will continue with window and garden visits (weather permitting), Skype and or WhatsApp video calling facilities to enable residents to keep in touch with their families.
 We are confident that our staff will do all they can to ensure that life in our homes remains as comfortable and sociable as possible as we support them with delivering interactive activities, whilst practicing physical distancing.

 If a new resident is admitted to the home from hospital they must isolate in their bedrooms for a 10 day period.
 During this time only the Essential Care Visitor is permitted to enter the home.
 If a resident is admitted from their own home or another long term care facility this guidance does not apply.

 We understand that this is a worrying time for everyone, and we want to reassure you that we are doing everything we can to ensure that our residents and staff are as safe as possible, and we are following the advice from public health authorities.

 Health Monitoring of Residents

 We continue to deliver care to all of our residents in line with their care plans.
-We are also carrying out twice daily monitoring of resident’s vital signs.
+We are also carrying out monitoring of resident’s vital signs.
 This is enabling us to identify when any resident is becoming unwell or has a temperature.
 Whilst there are many reasons which affect a residents health, if we do detect a change we seek medical advice.
-In all cases, we will care for the resident in their own room for a period of 14 days and carry out barrier nursing.
+In all cases, we will care for the resident in their own room for a period of up to 10 days.
 In all cases we notify the resident’s relatives where we have taken these steps.
 We can also confirm that all of our residents will receive medical support if they become unwell and will be treated proactively.
-We are aware of some media reports that medical care is not being given to residents in some care homes.
-We have not experienced this in any of our homes.

 Health Monitoring of Staff & Professional Visitors